Floyd Mayweather dismisses rumours of Conor McGregor superfight deal

-Floyd Mayweather has dismissed speculation that he has agreed a deal in principle to come out of retirement and fight Conor McGregor.
+Floyd Mayweather has denied that he has agreed a deal in principle to come out of retirement and fight Conor McGregor.

-The former boxer, ranked by many as one of the greatest fighters of all-time, has openly courted the idea of facing McGregor, a mixed martial arts world featherweight champion in the UFC.
+The former boxer, ranked by many as one of the greatest fighters of all-time, has openly courted the idea returning to the ring and facing McGregor, a mixed martial arts world featherweight champion in the UFC.

-Earlier on Tuesday, reports in the Irish press suggested that the pair had come to an agreement on their respective fees and only matters regarding a third party remained to be resolved.
+Earlier on Tuesday, reports in the Irish press suggested that the pair had come to an agreement on their fees for a prospective super fight and only technicalities regarding a third party remained to be resolved.

-However, Mayweather rejected such rumours later that same day in a statement released on Twitter.
+However, Mayweather rejected such speculation later that same day, dismissing the reports in a statement released on Twitter.

 “Although there has been several rumors circulating thru (sic) media suggesting that I have an upcoming fight, I’d like to set that record straight and state that there has (sic) been no deals made on my behalf in regards to a bout with any fighter at this time,” Mayweather’s statement read.